Rise of Black Activism

 African American activists opposed the policies of President Andrew Johnson, which policies excluded blacks from southern politics.
 The policies allowed state legislatures to pass restrictive “black codes” regulating the lives of the freed men and women.
 A Republican victory in the 1866 congressional elections led to a new phase of Reconstruction that gave African Americans a more active role in the political, economic, and social life of the South.

 A Radical Change

-During the decade known as Radical Reconstruction (1867-77), the 14th and 15th Amendments to the U.S. Constitution granted African American men the status and rights of citizenship, including the right to vote.
+During the decade known as Radical Reconstruction (1867-77), ratification of the 14th and 15th Amendments to the U.S. Constitution granted African American men the status and rights of citizenship, including the right to vote.
 During the state constitutional conventions held in 1867-69, blacks and white Americans stood side by side for the first time in political life.

 Background & Risk of Leadership

 Many Reconstruction-era black leaders were freed before the Civil War, through self-purchase or upon an owner’s death.
 They worked as skilled slave craftsmen or served in the Union Army.
 Many black political leaders came from the church.

 Reconstruction’s opponents objected to the political activism of the African American community.
 Southern whites used intimidation and violence to support white supremacy.
 The Ku Klux Klan targeted local Republican leaders and blacks.
 At least 35 black officials were murdered by the Klan and other white supremacist organizations during the Reconstruction era.

 © 2020 A&E Television Networks, LLC.
 All Rights Reserved.